ahandsel/Kintone_React_Workshop/E_ExpressServer.md

 Got a `GAIA_IA02` error?
   * Enter the App's API Token in `apiToken`
-  * Be sure to hit `save` button & `Update App` button to implement the API Token change.
+  * Be sure to hit the `save` button & the `Update App` button to implement the API Token change.